-The person may not experience incontinence all the time.
-It is more likely to happen when the bladder is full and the person performs an activity that puts pressure on the bladder.
+A person may not experience incontinence all the time.
+It is more likely to happen when they perform an activity that puts pressure on the bladder when it is full.

 Causes of Stress Urinary Incontinence

-When these muscles become weak, they no longer able to bear much pressure and urine leaks due to any pressure on pelvic and abdominal muscles.
-The loss of strength of urinary sphincter and pelvic floor muscles occurs due to the following:
+The loss of strength of the urinary sphincter and pelvic floor muscles occurs due to the following:

 The following factors may worsen SUI: